digital-work-lab/digital-work-lecture/slides/10-teaming-with-ai-agents.md

    Provide one-shot or few-shot examples to illustrate format or logic.

 5. **Provide Relevant Context**
-   Include background information or documents the model needs to ground its answer.
+   Include background information or documents the model needs to ground its answer (see Retrieval-Augmented Generation, RAG).

 6. **Specify Output Constraints**
    Set expectations for length, format, tone, or target audience (e.g., "Explain in <150 words for beginners").